VACANCY: Accounting Officer | 263Chat

 Our client is in the manufacturing sector and is looking for an accounting officer who will be working closely with the CFO and other members of the finance team to support the overall financial operations of the organization.
-Three years or more experience as an Accounting Officer or similar role is a must.
+At least 3 years or more experience as an Accounting Officer or similar role is a must.

 The Ideal candidate will be responsible for: